dbuchanandev/PagedViews/README.md

 Simplifies creating paged tab views.
 These views should behave very similarly to a standard SwiftUI TabView with regard to selection values, tags, etc.
-Does not support macOS.
+Does not support watchOS or native macOS.
 Documentation here is very incomplete.

 ## Usage
 ### Simple init with modifiers